char0n/ramda-adjunct/README.md

 ## Tree shaking support

-Tree shaking is a term commonly used in a JavaScript context for dead-code elimination.
+Tree shaking is a term com`monly used in a JavaScript context for dead-code elimination.
 It relies on the static structure of ES2015's module syntax, i.e. `import` and `export`.
 Ramda Adjunct natively supports tree shaking thanks to the way the code is organized and its use of ES2015 imports.

 ```javascript
   import * as RA from 'ramda-adjunct';